-Augusta, Georgia has in-progress surface water quality management integrated control measures and is proposing to continue these practices.
-Relevant measures are listed below.
+Augusta, Georgia has in-progress sediment management integrated control measures and is proposing to continue these practices.
+These measures are listed below.
+Spirit Creek basin is the least developed suburban watershed within Augusta, GA legal boundary.
 Chosen control measures are based on assessment of current land use within the listed impaired drainage area.
-Gathered data suggest that noted fecal coliform presence is associated to non-human source, most likely sediment and tropospheric pollution.
-Augusta, GA will review the following listed control measures and make adjustments / improvement on as needed basis or location specific basis.
+Augusta, GA will review following listed control measures and make adjustments / improvement on as needed basis or location specific basis.

-- Natural Resources Management Natural Resources Conservation, Erosion & Sedimentation outreach Events (Workshop / Training) - In association with Brier Creek Soil and Water Conservation District and the Georgia Soil and Water Conservation Commission, an Erosion &Sediment (E&S) Control Workshop will be conducted to provide information on latest changes for E&S Control in Georgia and the checklists.
+I) Natural Resources Management - Natural Resources Conservation, Erosion & Sedimentation outreach Events (Workshop / Training)

+In association with Brier Creek Soil and Water Conservation District and the Georgia Soil and Water Conservation Commission, an Erosion &Sediment (E&S) Control Workshop will be conducted to provide information on latest changes for E&S Control in Georgia and the checklists.
 Various best management practices including skimmers will also be discussed.
-Augusta, GA will continue such educational activities. - II) Natural Resource Management Protection of local natural resources by enforcement of land development ordinances such as Erosion, Sedimentation and Pollution Control Plan compliance, encourage incorporation of low impact development / green infrastructure measures in overall land development practices, and watershed protection through management of various intensity storms.
-Augusta, GA will continue all in-progress control measures. - Augusta has an ongoing aging sanitary sewer replacement program.
-The program provides additional capacity and reduces Inflow and Infiltration.
-Recently Augusta has also developed a Sanitary Sewer Connection Program, which the Augusta Utilities Department connects costumers to the sewer main and demolishes their septic tank.
-Augusta will continue these efforts.
-Augusta, GA will review these control measures and make adjustments / improvement on as needed basis or location specific basis.
+Augusta, GA will continue such educational activities.

+II) Natural Resource Management - Protection of local natural resources by enforcement of land development ordinances such as Erosion, Sedimentation and Pollution Control Plan compliance, encourage incorporation of low impact development / green infrastructure measures in overall land development practices, and watershed protection through management of various intensity storms.
+Augusta, GA will continue all in-progress control measures.